Skip to content Skip to sidebar Skip to footer

 Side Effects and Cautions

-• Note: Eye drops and eye washes should be packaged commercially under sterile conditions to ensure safety.
+While eyebright is typically considered safe, eye drops and eye washes should be prepared and packaged under sterile conditions to ensure safety.
+Improper handling can lead to contamination, potentially causing infections or further irritation.

 Disclaimer